Name

 *

-Environment: A transition away from an extractive, fossil fuel based economy towards a human-centered, renewable energy powered economy is required for humanity to survive climate change.
-As our region continues to adapt to both a rapidly growing population and climate change, BIPOC and low-income communities who are most impacted must be at the table leading policy creation because we have the lived, traditional, cultural, and academic expertise and political will crucial to crafting solutions that keep fossil fuels in the ground and transforming our extractive economy into a regenerative one.
-Our organizations believe that racial and economic justice are fundamental to addressing climate change and achieving a Just Transition*.
+Environment: As our region continues to adapt to both a rapidly growing population and climate change, BIPOC and low-income communities who are most impacted must be at the table.
+Our organizations believe that racial and economic justice are fundamental to addressing climate change and achieving a Just Transition.
 If elected, what strategies and policies are you committed to advancing to combat climate change and achieve a just transition?
-How do you see the role of the position you are seeking relating to these issues?

 *